mastodon/documentation/Running-Mastodon/Development-guide.md

 By default, your development environment will have an admin account created for you to use - the email address will be `admin@YOURDOMAIN` (e.g. admin@localhost:3000) and the password will be `mastodonadmin`.

+For the test suite, by default `.env.test` will enable testing for the optional PAM authentication.
+Install the system and gem group dependency with the following:

+    apt install libpam0g-dev
+    bundle install --with pam_authentication

 You can run tests with:

     rspec